 The tap water in South Africa is safe to drink and, in the interest of keeping our city clean and green, purchase a reusable bottle and top up at taps and drinking fountains.

 The city has an excellent network of both state and private hospitals – you can find these details in our Useful contacts section.
 Save emergency service numbers to your phone in case of a medical emergency.

-It’s a good idea to exercise common sense no matter where in the world you’re travelling, and Cape Town is no exception.
-Avoid carrying large sums of money on your person or drawing attention to expensive items such as jewellery, mobile phones and cameras.
+It’s a good idea to exercise common sense no matter where in the world you’re traveling, and Cape Town is no exception.
+Avoid carrying large sums of money on your person or drawing attention to expensive items such as jewelry, mobile phones, and cameras.
 Never leave your belongings unattended in a public space and avoid deserted areas after dark.
 You should also be aware of pickpockets or opportunistic thieves in crowded spaces such as nightclubs or public parks and arenas.

 LANGUAGES & COLLOQUIALISMS

 South Africa has nine provinces and a whopping 11 official languages: English, Afrikaans, isiXhosa, isiZulu, Sepedi, Setswana, Sesotho, Xitsonga, siSwati, TshiVenda, and isiNdebele.

 Almost everyone you meet in Cape Town will understand and speak English but given our diversity of tongues, it’s a little more colorful than the Queen’s so here are some pro words and phrases to familiarise yourself: